The Police Are Going to Arrive

-Leave the rest of what you say up to an experienced criminal defense attorney.
-You should also be aware that the circumstances for when you have to be given the Miranda warning are actually very limited.
-Don’t wait for the police to read you your Miranda rights!
-After giving them the above information, tell the investigating officers that you would like to cooperate but are waiting for your attorney.
+Leave the rest up to a skilled criminal defense attorney.
+It’s noteworthy that the circumstances under which you must be given the Miranda warning are actually quite limited.
+Don’t wait around for the police to read you your Miranda rights!
+After providing the aforementioned information, let the investigating officers know that you’re willing to cooperate but are awaiting your attorney.
+The best defense you have during this time period is observing your Fifth Amendment right to silence.

 Your attorney, despite what Law & Order has led you to believe, is not going to kick in the door of the jail or the interrogation room and tell the detectives to leave.
 You need to raise your own rights.
 No one can do it for you.